atuttle/preso-closures/presentation.md

 	}

 Note:
-- Copied and condensed from Mark Manel'd Sesame project
+- Copied and condensed from Mark Mandel's Sesame project
+- No need to grok how it works, just showing it uses closures under the hood

 Using Curry: